oracle-cne/ocne/doc/cluster-management/upgrade.md

 ```

 Note that there are cases where doing an in-place upgrade of nodes in a Cluster
 API cluster is useful.
-Some cluster nodes must be long lived because the host
+Some cluster nodes must be long-lived because the host
 resources that are difficult to migrate.
 These can be updated in place if
 necessary.